 26And when they had sung a hymn, they went out to the Mount of Olives.

-27And Jesus says to them, “You all will fall away, for it is written, I will strike down the shepherd and the sheep will be scattered.d
+27And Jesus said to them, “You all will fall away, for it is written, I will strike down the shepherd and the sheep will be scattered.d

-28But after I am raised I will go before you into Galilee.”
+28But after I am raised I will go ahead of you into Galilee.”

 29But Peter said to him, “Even if everyone falls away, I will not.”

-30And Jesus says to him, “Truly I say to you, that today—this night—before the rooster crows twice, you will deny me three times.”
+30And Jesus said to him, “Truly I say to you, that today—this night—before the rooster crows twice, you will deny me three times.”

 31But he spoke exceedingly vehemently, “If I must die with you, I will never ever deny you.”
 And they all kept saying the same thing.

-32And they come to a place that was named Gethsemane, and he says to his disciples, “Sit here while I pray.”
+32And they went to a place that was named Gethsemane, and he said to his disciples, “Sit here while I pray.”

-33And he takes with him Peter and James and John and began to be greatly distressed and troubled.
+33And he took with him Peter and James and John and began to be greatly distressed and troubled.

-34And he says to them, “My soul is deeply grieved, to the point of death.
+34And he said to them, “My soul is deeply grieved, to the point of death.
 Stay here and watch.”

 35And he went forward a little and fell on the ground and prayed that if it were possible, the hour would pass away from him.